SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Benchmark experiments

 \section{Benchmark experiments}

-Following the prevalent use of deep learning in forestry automation \cite{ouaknine_openforest_2023}, we conduct benchmarking experiments using widely used instance segmentation models.
+Following the prevalent use of deep learning in forestry automation \cite{ouaknine_openforest_2025}, we conduct benchmark experiments with widely used instance segmentation models.
 In the next section, we detail the neural network architectures, training setup, and performance metrics used in our experiments.